-Clark Regional Park might just be my favorite OC regional park.
-It’s in Buena Park squeezed in between La Mirada and Fullerton.
-The grounds are expansive, but manageable for my 4 year old.
+Clark Regional Park in Buena Park might just be my favorite OC regional park.
+It’s squeezed in between La Mirada and Fullerton.
+The grounds are expansive, but manageable for a 4 year old.
 There are no less than 3 separate playgrounds and an interpretive center.
 We walked almost the whole park during our visit.
 It was super, ultra-clean with raked sand and manicured lawns.
 I’m so thankful to Lisa for the recommendation.
 It would have taken us a while to make it to this one on our own.

 Location: We drove up Interstate 5 and exited at Beach Blvd (lots of construction on the 5 around here but it didn’t affect traffic much in the middle of the day).
 Drive up Beach Blvd and turn right on Rosecrans.
 The park entrance is on your right.
 If you have an OC Parks pass, you just put your card in the machine and drive on in.
 Turn right when you enter the park to reach the playgrounds or left to get close to the softball diamonds and lake.
 When we left the park, we continued on Rosecrans until it dead-ended on Euclid.
 Turn right on Euclid and head toward the 91 Freeway and I-5.
 MAP to Clark Regional Park in Buena Park

 Recommended by: Lisa (see her comments in italics)

 - There are some really fun play areas with dinosaur theming – to go with the rich fossil history of the area.
 My favorite is a huge area to the right of the lake that has a bunch of sand and even some fake rock formations to play around.

 - This was our favorite playground, too.
 A really idyllic setting with a waterfall running over the rocks into the lake, shaded picnic tables, and lots of climbing equipment.
 My daughter had to climb up the structure in every way possible.
 LOTS of swings.
 It’s accessible from the first real parking lot on your left after you pass the tennis courts.